-Debt consolidation is far less drastic than some other alternatives, such as filing a consumer proposal or declaring bankruptcy.
+Debt consolidation is far less drastic than some other alternatives in Edmonton, such as filing a consumer proposal or declaring bankruptcy.
 Essentially, it’s the process of paying off a collective amount of debts in one swift action, leaving you with only one payment and interest rate to keep track of.
 This can be done in two ways.

 Debt Consolidation Loan

-A debt consolidation loan can be found through various lenders, like banks (prime lenders) and alternative sources (subprime lenders).
+A debt consolidation loan can be found through various lenders in Edmonton, like banks (prime lenders) and alternative sources (subprime lenders).
 Using this loan, you would hopefully be able to pay off all your high-interest debts at once.
 Your monthly payments will even double as a credit improvement tool.
 After you’ve repaid your lender in full, the hope is that you’ll be debt-free and have increased creditworthiness.